Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch5-building-humanoid-urdfs.md

 # Chapter 5: Building Humanoid URDFs

-## Summary
-This chapter covers the creation and implementation of Unified Robot Description Format (URDF) files for humanoid robots, including kinematic chains, visual and collision properties, and integration with ROS 2.

 ## Learning Objectives
 By the end of this chapter, you will be able to: